RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step3.md

 ![OKE Create Cluster](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/10.jpg)

-In order to deploy your artifacts to the ocilab#LAB_ID namespace, you just need to include the option -n $NAMESPACE within the kubectl commands.
+In order to deploy your artifacts to the ocilab$LAB_ID namespace, you just need to include the option -n $NAMESPACE within the kubectl commands.

 For example, to get the list of pods in the $NAMESPACE, you will do:

-`kubectl get pods $NAMESPACE`{{execute}}
+`kubectl get pods -n $NAMESPACE`{{execute}}

 ![OKE Create Cluster](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/11.jpg)

-## Deploy Redis Cluster
+## Deploy Redis

 First of all, what is Redis?